-Soil cement is a compacted mixture of soil/ aggregate, Portland cement & water, also known as cement stabilization of soil or cement treated aggregates.
+Soil cement is also known as cement stabilization of soil or cement treated aggregates.

 This cement is often used as a building material for the beds of the pipes, slope protection, and road construction to strengthen and protect the sub-base layer.

 Performance of Soil Cements:

-- The thickness of the this cement is less than required for granular bases that carry visitors to the same site at the same subgrade.
+- The thickness of this cement is less than required for granular bases that carry visitors to the same site at the same subgrade.

 - As a result, clay cement is a cemented, inflexible material that distributes loads over wide areas.

 - Their slab-like characteristics and beam strength are unmatched by granular bases.

 - They are hard, inflexible clay-cement resists cyclic freezing, rain, and spring-melting losses.

-- First, it reduces the plasticity of the soil, especially for soils which is excessive amounts of clay particles.
+- It reduces the plasticity of the soil, especially for soils that are excessive amounts of clay particles.